 In answer to the question, ‘What will I do today to get there?’ he decides that for today, he’s going to brainstorm ideas about what the service package might include.
 Tomorrow he visualises the same image and decides to research at least one competitor who offers a similar service.
 In three days’ time he decides to crunch the numbers to find out how to price this service.
 The day after that, he comes up with a name for the service.

 The daily action can be miniscule or massive, the key is consistency.
 If Jamie ever stops his two-question daily habit, he may end up right back where he started: dog paddling aimlessly and unhappily rather than swimming powerfully and purposefully toward his preferred island.

 There’s nothing new or revolutionary about this idea

 Visualisation and goal setting are well-known strategies for getting from A to B, and the questions themselves are similar to two questions Oprah shared with me in Sydney last December.
 This is just another useful tool to use in conjunction with other strategies, or if you prefer, to use entirely on its own.
 It takes just 30 seconds a day, costs absolutely nothing and could radically change the direction of your life.
 So what are you waiting for?
 Where do you want to be?
 And what will you do today to help you get there?

-Do you think this two-question, 30 second habit can help improve your life?
+Do you think this two-question, 30 second daily habit can help improve your life?
 And/or what strategies have you implemented to help achieve your goals?